ArnaudDarre/portfolio/public/masters/project.md

 layout: projects
 type: [book, identity, poster, typeface, video, website]
 featured: #add number here to feature the project on index
+color: #primary color of the project or client

 # info
 title: